 In a changing market, recognition of a sales trend to adjust a population of sold properties to a common date is required to allow for value differences over time.
-Market conditions prevalent in the last three years indicated that the best methodology for tracking market movement through time is a modelling technique using splines.
+Market conditions prevalent in the last three years indicated that the best methodology for tracking market movement through time is a modeling technique using splines.
 Put simply, this is a way of drawing best fit lines through the data points in situations where there may be several different trends going on at different times.
 Splines are the use of two or more straight lines to approximate trends and directions in the market.
-Splines are best suited to react to the sudden market changes prevalent in 2018.
+Splines are best suited to react to the sudden market changes.
 To create larger and more reliable data sets for time trending, it was necessary in most instances to combine geographic areas that were performing similarly in the marketplace.
-A market turning point at the intersection of the two splines, was estimated to be 5/15/2018.
-The following chart shows the % time adjustment required for sales to reflect the indicated market value as of the assessment date, January 1, 2019.
+The following chart shows the % time adjustment required for sales to reflect the indicated market value as of the assessment date, January 1, 2020.